 Take some the steps you’ve written out for yourself on your Goals page and write them down on your Monthly Planner or Month at a Glance page.

-Add these mini goals to your Month at a Glance page (page 9 in Goals and Planning PDF).
+Add these mini goals to your Month at a Glance page.

 5. Create tasks

 To achieve those mini goals, you need to break them down even further into manageable tasks that you can work into your weekly schedule.

 Using our income goal example, how will you “book 3 clients per month”?
 Your tasks may be “pitch my services to 10 potential clients a week” or “set up ads to promote my product”.